Aggregations

 : 'avg' - The aggregation function namefield

-: string - The field to calculate average foralias
+: string - The field to calculate average foralias?

-: string - The record alias to useprecision?
+: string - Record alias (defaults to$record

 : number - Optional decimal precision for the result